I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The Scheldt River passes through Antwerp, Belgium.
-While most of the city, including its historic center, are on the eastern side of the river, newer sections were added on the left bank.
+While most of the city, including its historic center, is on the eastern side of the river, newer sections were added on the left bank.
 In order to make it easier for people to get between the left back & the right bank of Antwerp, St. Anna’s Tunnel was built underneath the river in 1933, rather than a bridge that would have interfered with ship traffic.
 In addition to being useful, St. Anna’s Tunnel is also a unique bit of architecture to check out if you’re visiting Antwerp.

 How to get to St. Anna’s Tunnel (AKA The Underpass)